josh-wong/josh-wong.github.io/docs/about/index.md

 # About me

 Hey there!
-My name is [Josh](https://github.com/josh-wong/), and I'm a technical writer and knowledge management specialist.
+My name is <a href="https://github.com/josh-wong" target="_blank">Josh</a>, and I'm a technical writer and knowledge management specialist.

 I enjoy writing, improving user experiences, learning new things, and sharing knowledge💡